Flourless Banana Bread

 Arman’s recipe tips

 • Use a blender.
-When I can’t be bothered to dirty two bowls, I’ll make the batter in my blender.
+When I’m too lazy to wash two bowls, I’ll make the batter in my blender.

 • Cover the loaf.
-After 35 minutes, if you notice the top of the bread is browning before the center is done, lightly cover it in foil and continue baking.
+After 35 minutes, if you notice the top of the bread is browning before the center is fully cooked, lightly cover it with foil and continue baking.

 Frequently asked questions